10 Easy Ways to Cut Your Grocery Bill

 Choosing the Right Store

-For basic grocery needs many grocery stores now offer excellent product and price selection, frequent shoppers programs and double coupon days.
-However, when buying in bulk you may want to tackle the warehouse clubs or superstores.
+For basic grocery needs, many grocery stores now offer excellent product and price selections, frequent shopper programs and double coupon days.
+However, when buying in bulk, you may want to tackle the warehouse clubs or superstores.

-Non-perishable items are often at unbeatable prices at such stores.
-For the best prices on health and beauty products check the national drugstore chains and superstores.
+Non-perishable items are often offered at unbeatable prices at such stores.
+For the best prices on health and beauty products, check the national drugstore chains and superstores.